jtcave/gridmii/node-server/README.md

 You can follow the same instructions as above, except replace the pacman commands with:

 ```
-sudo apt install build-essential libmosquitto-dev
+sudo apt install build-essential libmosquitto-dev libjansson-dev
 ```

-This won't install the mosquitto server, so you can go to step 4
+This won't install the mosquitto server, so you can skip step 3.

 ### NetBSD

 ```
-pkgin in mosquitto gmake
+pkgin in gmake mosquitto jansson
 ```

 The Makefile requires GNU Make; it will not build with the NetBSD `make` command.